 So what puts this rare Mazda ‘shopping trolley’ in a similar league to, say, a Nissan Pulsar GTi-R?
 Let’s begin under the hood…

-The Familia GT-R uses the same basic ‘BP’ engine design as the GT-X and the local TX3.
+The Familia GT-R uses the same basic ‘BP’ engine design as the GT-X and the Australian Ford TX3.
 However, the GT-R engine has been significantly reworked by Mazda’s Motorsport Engineering Group and features many alterations – the combustion chambers are reshaped, the pistons have raised crowns (maintaining the GT-X’s 8.2:1 compression ratio), the rods are stronger and a water-to-oil cooler also went in.
 The DOHC, 16-valve head received larger (sodium-filled) valves, revised profile hollow cams and various airflow-enhancing mods.
 Its match-ported exhaust manifold is also new.
 Computer mapping changes were, of course, carried out and the airflow meter and fuel pump are also said to differ from the GT-X.

 It’s relatively easy to squeeze more top-end power from a turbo engine by upsizing the compressor and turbine – and that’s exactly what’s been done by the factory on this car.
 The GT-R spins a much larger turbo featuring a ball-bearing centre (the GT-X uses a conventional bearing).
 Increased power – and durability – also comes thanks to a front-mount air-to-air intercooler that’s 70 percent larger than the GT-X model.

 The BP engine displaces only 1.8 litres (not 2 litres) and you’ll be quite impressed by its 154kW and 250Nm.
 Note that peak power is attained at the same revs as the GT-X (6000), but the GT-R’s peak torque figure arrives a lengthy 50 percent later – 4500 rpm instead of 3000.
 These figures were grabbed from Japanese Domestic Car Market Book, which means local 100-octane unleaded fuel was probably being used.
 Note that Mazda knock sensing is responsive to altered fuel octane, so expect the ECU to pull back power and torque when running on lower grade fuel.

 Like the GT-X, the GT-R comes with a 5-speed manual only.
 The ‘box used in the GT-R is the same design, but – again – engineers reworked what they could.
 The housing was strengthened, the gears were shot-peened and the hard-working 230mm clutch was also up-spec’d.
 The cost-effective viscous-coupled all-wheel-drive system from the GTX also copped a screwin’ around with.
 The centre coupling gives a 43-57 front-to-rear torque split under static conditions, giving up to 60-40 under high slip conditions.
 In addition, a viscous LSD went under the rear.

 The first thing you notice is that the engine won’t start showing signs of speed until you get it up to around 3500 rpm.
 It’s very obvious that the GT-R has less boost response and pre-3000 rpm torque than its humble GT-X stablemate.
 Having said that, the GT-R engine remains tractable at all times.

 – once arriving at its 4500 rpm peak – it holds on to around 6200 before it starts to die off; at this stage, the relatively small exhaust system sounds like it’s about split open!
 That means – with the factory exhaust system still in place – there’s less than a 2000-rpm window of maximum acceleration.
 Not great – the rival Pulsar GTi-R would cream a characteristic like that…

 Braking, too, was also addressed in the rally-bred GT-R; the master cylinder was altered and the discs were up-sized to 274mm (ventilated) at the front and 280mm (solid) at the rear.
 That represents a 21 percent increase in swept area over the GT-X. Perhaps due to its rally routes, the basic GT-R comes void of ABS – except where the ‘option pack’ was ordered – this gives ABS and a sunroof.
 One of our criticisms of the Familia GT-X was its low-ratio rack and pinion steering – the GT-R answers this with a 2.6 turn lock-to-lock 15.4:1 ratio (rather than the GT-X’s 16.9:1).